lue-bird/elm-linear-direction/README.md

 ## [linear direction](https://dark.elm.dmy.fr/packages/lue-bird/elm-linear-direction/latest/)

-Q: can direction be better expressed than in
+Q: Can direction be better expressed than in

   - `foldr`, `foldl`: does `foldr` mean fold right?
 A quite unclear name
   - no `Array.getr/l`, `setr/l` but `foldr`, `foldl`?